 Shhh, G/F, 118-120 Hollywood Road, Central, Hong Kong, p.
 2915 1001

 The Western Market is one of the oldest buildings in Sheung Wan, which is still in its original form from when it was built in the 1900s.
-Inside you can find small dessert joints, souvenirs shops, and the second floor is completely filled with local merchants selling silk fabric.
+Inside you can find small dessert joints, souvenirs shops, and a second floor of local silk fabric vendors.
 If you’re looking to find Hong-Kong themed gifts, Western Market is a great find.

 Western Market, 323 Des Voeux Road Central, Sheung Wan, Hong Kong